All Episodes

 There were Marco Rubio's speech last night.

-Marco Rubio is speaking, in that speech, Marco Rubio speaking the future of America by defining and reminding people of our greatness in the past.
+Marco Rubio speaks the future of America by defining and reminding people of our greatness in the past.

-I think Rubio's speech, I think the way he delivered it, I think it resonated with people all across the fruited plain that you wouldn't even think.
+I think Rubio's speech, I think the way he delivered it, I think it resonated with people all across the fruited plane that you wouldn't even think.

 But from beginning to end, we had a celebration of the uniqueness and the exceptionalism of America.

-I had a lot of people, friends, family, told me yesterday afternoon, last night they were scared.
+And I thought Romney, and I'll be honest with you, I had a lot of people, friends, family, told me yesterday afternoon, last night, they were scared.

 They were worried.